Institutions, religions, Catholics, and perversions

 I have written this commentary for several reasons.
 I have added minor updates since Pell’s guilty verdict has been announced, although it was actually given in December 2018, and will post this version when the appeal is (finally) dealt with.

 On August 21st 2019 Pell lost his appeal; two of the three judges from Victoria’s Court of Appeal determined he will stay in jail.

-I have written this long ago, and do so now because the time for restraint and silence is past.
+I could have written this long ago, and I do so now (2017) because the time for restraint and silence is past.
 My research and teaching, and the content of this website, is about psychopharmacology, so this is somewhat peripheral to my errand.

 I am focussing on my experience of treating Catholic ‘clergy’ and consulting in a Catholic private hospital, since they have made themselves the center of attention in what seems like an endlessly repeating sick ‘real-life’ TV drama (see today’s episode).

 At the end of the day it is the inevitably distorted belief-driven thinking of the ‘religious’, who would/might otherwise be ordinary decent folk, that produces the kind of immoral craziness described in my account below of my deluded doctor colleague — this process is not so different to that which drives the suicide bomber that we have all become so aware of in the last few decades.

 Pope Francis has revealed his true colours and we can see that my doctor colleague was taking his lead from the best of them.
 In Feb 2019 he stated, I paraphrase, that those who criticise the Catholic church are ‘friends of the devil’.
 There must be legions of educated people who are flabbergasted that in the third millennium someone can come out with that kind of primitive paranoid thinking.